-- 20. When wiring is complete, check for correct motor rotation.
-Make sure the lockout switch and maintenance cover interlock switch are adjusted and function correctly.
-The rolls always turn inward, or toward the center. - 21.
-Install supply and finished product take-away system interlock switches to prevent equipment damage or material backups in the event any component stops functioning.
+- 18. Protect the mill inlet and discharge opening to prevent accidental entry by personnel. - 19.
+Install all guards.
+Make sure that belt guards are in place and securely fastened. - 20.
+When wiring is complete, check for correct motor rotation.
+Make sure the lockout switch(s) and any related maintenance interlock switch(s) function correctly.
+The rolls always turn inward, or toward the center from the top. - 21.
+Install supply and finished product interlock switches to prevent equipment damage from material backups in the event any component stops functioning.
+An example would be a high level product interlock switch under the mill in case the product take away system fails.
+This should sound an alarm and possibly shut down the mill.
+These interlocks are customer supplied.